-DEED is required to implement a Department Reading Program and has established the Alyeska Reading Institute (ARI45) to provide direct support and intervention services to the lowest 25% performing schools.
+DEED is required to implement a Department Reading Program providing direct support and intervention services to the lowest 25% performing schools.
 Reading specialists from DEED will coach, train, and mentor teachers and school staff.
-Services will include both adult-centered support and student-centered tutoring.
 Additionally, DEED reading specialists will help create specific improvement goals for each school selected.
-The list of selected schools will be published in February 2024.